-An effort was made to compare data from the six years the contest was conducted, but it is difficult to infer trends in WUE over the years due to the variation among contestants' results, although a general trend of increasing WUE is emerging.
-Also in corn and soybeans the max WUE is increasing suggesting that irrigators over time are increasing their WUE's and thus the contest difficulty (to win) is increasing over time.
+An effort was made to compare data from the seven years the contest was conducted, but it is difficult to infer trends in WUE over the years due to the variation among contestants' results.
 A wide range of management styles and field conditions are represented.
-Figure 6 shows the distribution of WUE over the six years.
+Figure 6 shows the distribution of WUE over the seven years.